ImaanBontle/SDV-immersive-weathers/README.md

 </div>

 <!--Support-->
-## Support My Work <a id="support"></a>
+## Support My Mods <a id="support"></a>

-If you would like to support my work, you can do so by [buying me a coffee][ko-fi-link].
-This is entirely optional and I will never charge for my mods.
+If you would like to support my work, you can [buy me a coffee][ko-fi-link].
+Please note, this is entirely optional.
+My mods are available for free and without expectation.

 <div align="right">